League-of-Foundry-Developers/bug-reporter/README.md

   "allowBugReporter": true
 ```

+#### Rationale:
+> Why are you leveraging an arbitrary, unofficial field on the Manifest instead of providing an API for modules to register themselves?

+There is no functional difference between a package which has bug reporter opt-in and one which doesn't.
+Thus we decided to use a manifest field rather than ask packages to register via API.
+Some packages might not even register JS at all, such a mechanism would dramatically increase the friction for opting into this service, where a simple manifest field does not.

+Being able to report a bug to a compendium package or a css package makes just as much sense as one with JS.

 ### How does it work?

 The module looks at all activated modules and the system which have both `allowBugReporter: true` and a `bugs` field which meets the following criteria in the manifest: